 Famous as one of the founders of the H&R Block tax company, this entrepreneur and philanthropist had several Kansas City landmarks erected in his honor, including the The Henry Wollman Bloch Fountain and the Bloch Building of the Nelson-Atkins Museum of Art.

 After briefly studying at the University of Missouri-Kansas City, he graduated from the University of Michigan and later attended Harvard University's Business School.

 In 2000, he became Chairman Emeritus of H&R Block.

 He and his wife Marion married in the early 1950s and settled in his hometown of Kansas City.
-He co-founded H&R Block with his younger brother, Richard Bloch.
+He co-founded H&R Block with his younger brother, Richard Bloch, whom died in 2004.

 He and hedge fund founder Louis Bacon both had successful careers in finance.